 The Company's policies permit it to enter into derivative contracts, including interest rate swaps and interest rate caps, as a means of mitigating its interest rate risk.
 The Company intends to use interest rate derivative instruments to mitigate interest rate risk rather than to enhance returns.
+If the Company's hedging activities do not achieve its desired results, the Company's reported earnings may be adversely affected.
 Interest rate swaps are recorded as either assets or liabilities in the consolidated statement of financial condition, and measured at fair value with realized and unrealized gains and losses recognized in earnings.
+The Company estimates fair value of interest rate swaps as described in Note 5 of these consolidated financial statements.